PreOperative Brain Irradiation in Glioblastoma (POBIG)

 |Intervention Model Description:||The study uses a Continual Reassessment Method (CRM) to inform dose escalation and determine the MTD and MTIV.
 This is a Bayesian statistics-based model.
 It uses all available data from previous doses to guide dose escalation.|

 Experimental: Dose or volume radiation escalation

-Patients with a biopsy proven GBM referred to our hospital or patients who are diagnosed with GBM based on the MRI (judged by the neuro-oncology multidisciplinary team) are to be considered for this study.
+Patients with a new radiological diagnosis of GBM (judged by the neuro-oncology multidisciplinary team) are to be considered for this study.

 Radiation: Preoperative brain irradiation (single fraction)

 Dose and volume escalation of preoperative single-fraction radiotherapy.

 - Maximum tolerated dose (MTD) and maximum tolerated irradiation volume (MTIV) of single-fraction preoperative radiotherapy in patients with a new radiological diagnosis of glioblastoma [ Time Frame: 18 months ]